malklera/mutual-funds/README.md

 TODO/DONE: When adding a new fund ask for url only, and get the info, show to the user and ask if accept to add it

+TODO: Show yield as a percentage all time, last month, etc.

+TODO: Check how to work with the default time format for go

+TODO: Export to a calculus sheet, pdf table

+TODO: Show on a graphical table with some color

 TODO: Make it pretty with some cli framework, melkey show one

 TODO: After a couple of months compare my calculation of yield with the one on the